 In this role, software project managers help teams overcome barriers and oversee software projects, which have a unique production cycle compared to other kinds of projects.
 They also play a role in testing, customer feedback, and ongoing product updates.
 Software project managers monitor all aspects of software development and lead a development team to successful project completion.

 The daily tasks for software project managers may vary; however, primary tasks involve managing all aspects of a software project, from shaping the project in the early planning stages to delivering the final product to the client.
-In the beginning stages, software project managers also define the project’s scope and work with stakeholders to determine factors like budget and time.
+In the beginning stages, you, as a software project manager, also define the project’s scope and work with stakeholders to determine factors like budget and time.

-In this stage, they likely decide on project management methodologies and an overall strategy for completing the task.
-As the project progresses through the production lifecycle, they will collaborate with various teams to make sure the project is on schedule.
-When problems arise, they work with the appropriate team to find a solution.
+In this stage, you likely decide on project management methodologies and an overall strategy for completing the task.
+As the project progresses through the production lifecycle, you will collaborate with various teams to make sure the project is on schedule.
+When problems arise, you work with the appropriate team to find a solution.

 Standard responsibilities include: